marnovandermaas/praesidio-sdk/README.md

 cd ..
 ```

 Once the submodules are initialized, run `make` and the complete toolchain and bbl image will be built, which will take a while.
+If you see an error related to a missing target for `olddefconfig`, you can safely run `make` again.

 ## Booting Linux on Spike